Silica Gel (band): 2022–2024: Power Andre 99, concert film, festivals

-2025–present: New music and touring
+2025–present: Ballad of You, awards, touring

 In February 2025, Power Andre 99 received three nominations at the 22nd Korean Music Awards for Album of the Year, Musician of the Year, and Best Modern Rock Album.

-On 9 June, the band were announced as headliners for the Asian Pop Festival in Incheon.
+On June 9th, the band were announced as headliners for the Asian Pop Festival in Incheon.
 On 2 July, Spotify hosted Speakeasy Live, a mystery concert in Seonsu-dong that promoted a surprise artist and sold tickets through a lottery system.
 On the day of the concert, the artist was revealed to be Silica Gel, who performed in an intimate setting and previewed their upcoming single "NamgungFefere" (南宮Fefere), which featured Japanese Breakfast.
 On 10 July, NamgungFefere was released on streaming platforms.
+On August 30th and 31st, they had the fourth edition of their solo concert, Syn.THE.Size X, which expanded the series to a tour by including shows in Tokyo and Osaka.
+The "X" in the title is a nod to the 10th year anniversary of the band's debut with the EP Pure Sun.